philippecarlo/pyldes/README.md

 ```

 ### using
-The server hosts an endpoint on localhst port 5000.
+The server hosts an endpoint on localhost port 5000.
-You can point your browser to it or do a get request using nay HTTP client.
+You can point your browser to it or do a get request using any HTTP client.
 You can follow the LDES/TREE links from there ;-).